 - Listing in the online public Directory of CCPAs.

 Cycles always start on January 1 of the year after you have successfully written the Physician Assistant Certification Council of Canada (PACCC) PA Cert Exam.
-With this new launch, all CCPAs will start their first 5-year cycle on January 1, 2017 and will end on December 31, 2021.
-Please note that the time between July 1, 2016 and December 31, 2016 is a bonus period.
-During this time, CCPAs are not required to use the MAINPORT ePortfolio or MOC Program, however it is encouraged because any learning activities completed and recorded during the bonus period count towards meeting the requirements of this first 5-year cycle.
+Please note that the time between the day of the PA Cert Exam in October and December 31 is a bonus period.
+For example, if you challenged the PA Cert Exam on October 24, 2019, your first 5-year cycle will be 1 January 2020 to 31 December 2024 and the bonus period will be 24 October 2019 to 31 December 2019.
+CCPAs are not required to use the MAINPORT ePortfolio or MOC Program during their bonus period, however it is encouraged because any learning activities completed and recorded during this time count towards meeting the requirements of this first year of the 5-year cycle.

 All CCPAs must annually renew their CAPA Membership and earn and report at least:

 - 400 credits over the course of your five-year cycle by participating in educational activities that meet the identified needs of your professional practice.

 - 40 credits of CPD activities per year, even in the years after you have reached the 400-credit minimum requirement.

 - *Note: The 25 credit per section rule applies to Section 1 and 2 only.
 You may still earn and report activities in Section 3, however, having a minimum number of credits in this section is NOT a condition for meeting your CPD requirements.

 Credits are documented using the MAINPORT ePortfolio, the CPD reporting tool for the MOC Program.
 The deadline to report activities for the previous year is always January 31st of the following year.
-For example, the CPD activities complted in 2016 must be submitted via the MAINPORT ePortfolio program by January 31, 2017.
+For example, the CPD activities completed in 2018 must be submitted via the MAINPORT ePortfolio program by January 31, 2019.

 Document as you go